meshcloud/meshcloud-docs/docs/administration.emergency-users.md

 - An important application has stopped functioning and operating users needs access to debug and fix the problem
 - Project access for a specific user must be immediately revoked (e.g. due to an account compromise)

 In all cases access permissions can always be modified through the [meshPartner](administration.index.md) account which is managed by an operations team.
-If available, a user with customer admin access is also sufficient for some cases.
+If available, a user with workspace manager access is also sufficient for some cases.

-## Emergency Access with Customer Admin
+## Emergency Access with Workspace Manager

-If a user with [customer admin](meshcloud.workspace.md) access is available, meshProject users and roles can be managed the normal way, even if the customer admin is not assigned to the meshProject.
+If a user with [workspace manager](meshcloud.workspace.md) access is available, meshProject users and roles can be managed the normal way, even if the workspace manager is not assigned to the meshProject.

 First, the user requiring emergency access must be invited to the meshWorkspace